 - Helps protect against cancer

-Vitamin B1: (also known as Thiamine) is important for increasing energy because it helps metabolize carbohydrates and synthesize nerve regulating substances.
+B1 (also known as thiamine): B1 is another important vitamin for energy because it helps metabolize carbohydrates and synthesize nerve regulating substances.
 The recommended dietary allowance of vitamin B1 for an adult is about 1.5 mg/day.

 - Helps with anxiety, indigestion and improve mental ability